dlbewley/guifreelife-src/content/blog/Storing-OpenShift-Credentials-with-1Password.md

 The _kubeadmin_ user authenticates with a password, which is not available in the kubeconfig.
 As a best practice this kubeadmin user is removed, but having the kubeadmin password readily available along side the kubeconfig can be very helpful.

 It is important that a kubeconfig can be easily updated or replaced, because if the CA certificates are renewed or if you rebuild the cluster the `certificate-authority-data` will be out of date, and the kubeconfig will no longer be able to verify the connection.
-For this reason, I maintain distinct kubeconfig for each cluster I interact with.
+For this reason, I maintain a distinct kubeconfig for each cluster I interact with.
 This is easily done by overidding the file location with the `KUBECONFIG` environment variable.

 _So, how can you quickly and easily get your kubeconfig and kubeadmin credentials stored in 1Password?_